 The Queen Anne Royal Museum.
 Our sponsorships have also included exhibitions at the British Museum and the Victoria and Albert Museum.
 The former royal residence, was built between 1616 and 1619 in Greenwich, which was then a few miles downriver from London and is now a district of the city.
 The Queen’s House is one of the most important buildings in British architectural history, being the first consciously classical building to have been constructed in Britain.
 Its architect was Edward Duke, for whom it was a crucial early commission for Anne of Denmark, the queen of King James of England.

 World Economic Forum.
+Our clients rely on us to identify and help them respond to emerging markets, advances in technology, and other forces that shape their industries.
 We engage with the Forum’s initiatives, the Forum engages the foremost political, business and other leaders of society to shape global, regional and industry agendas.
 It was established in 1971 as a not-for-profit foundation and is headquartered in Geneva, Switzerland.
 The Forum strives in all its efforts to demonstrate entrepreneurship in the global public interest while upholding the highest standards of governance.
 The institution carefully blends and balances the best of many kinds of organizations, from both the public and private sectors, international organizations and academic institutions.